SimonCoulombe/SimonBot/README.md

 # SimonBot
-My bot for the ants AI challenge at aichallenge.org
+My bot for the 2011 ants AI challenge at aichallenge.org .
+It uses breadth-first search, A-star for  pathing and min-max for combat optimization.

 ######################################################
 ## FIRST, INSTALL THE VIZ_OVERLAY BY j-h-a into C:\Projets